-Depression is common.
+Depression is a common mood disorder in which you have a persistent low mood.
 Symptoms can affect day-to-day life and can become very distressing.
 Treatments include talking (psychological) treatments and antidepressant medicines.
 Treatment takes time to work but has a good chance of success.
 Some people have repeated episodes of depression and require long-term treatment to keep symptoms away.

 What is depression?

 - Persistent sadness or low mood.
-This may be with or without weepiness.
+Some people feel tearful.

 - Marked loss of interest or pleasure in activities, even for activities that you normally enjoy.

 - Disturbed sleep compared with your usual pattern.
 This may be difficulty in getting off to sleep, or waking early and being unable to get back to sleep.
 Sometimes it is sleeping too much.

 - Change in appetite.
 This is often a poor appetite and weight loss.
 Sometimes the reverse happens with comfort eating and weight gain.